BSRes/LC-Pupillometry-Study/README.md

 Please also consider citing the associated report:
 Stallard, B. (YYYY).
 The Role of Brain Arousal Systems in Prediction and Expectation: A pilot study investigating pupil responses to unexpected stimuli under high vs low attentional load.
 [Unpublished rotation report].
 Royal Holloway, University of London.

+## Disclaimer

+A lot of this code has been written by hand, while a lot has been generated with AI.
+Which one is better is likely debatable, but proceed with caution regardless - you'll probably find no end of bugs if you inspect it too closely...

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.